ANZ – Still Australia’s biggest lender to dirty fossil fuels

 Despite its two degree commitment, ANZ continues to loan to companies and projects that are expanding the fossil fuel industry.

-One recent example is a ANZ’s $38m loan to Tata Power in February 2016.
+One example is ANZ’s $38m loan to Tata Power in February 2016.
 Tata Power is the largest energy company in India, producing around 80% of its power from dirty coal.
-The company is currently looking to develop new coal plants, including the massive 1600 MW Maharastra project at Dehrand.
+The company is looking to develop new coal plants, including the massive 1600 MW Maharastra project at Dehrand.
 ANZ’s loan was part of a $460m refinancing deal, which will help Tata’s expansion plans.

 In late October 2016, ANZ contributed $61m to a deal enabling a new gas-fired power plant to be built in Jakarta.
 This is despite warnings that new fossil fuel assets are likely to become stranded if we are to meet the Paris Agreement’s 2°C target.